Skip to main content

 Hyperthreading

-Hyperthreading is Intel's proprietary simultaneous multithreading (SMT) implementation, which improves parallelization of computations (multitasking) performed on x86 microprocessors.
+Hyperthreading is refers to either simultaneous multithreading (SMT) implementation, which improves parallelization of computations performed on x86 processors.
+SMT is available on both Intel and AMD processors.

 The caveat here is that each SQL Server version has its own limitations on the compute power it can use.
 For more information, see Compute Capacity Limits by Edition of SQL Server.